WingofaGriffin/WingofaGriffin/README.md

 # Griffin; @WingofaGriffin
-Hi, I'm Griffin, currently a Developer Advocate at Dolby working on dolby.io, based in San Francisco.
+Hi, I'm Griffin, currently a MBA Candidate at Judge Business School at the University of Cambridge.

 I also do some side projects in the emulation, Arch Linux, and Steam Deck space.